ricsi98/HavanaBeachDeepLearning/README.md

 * separately - we used the 1. strategy during training.
 * GXM and DXM - D stands for the discriminator, G is the generator.
 XM means the model has X Million weights.
 * the name of the image files specifies the training epoch count.

+## Third (final) Assignment
+## New models
+We tried several other approaches, like WGAN, VAE, AAE.
+You can read more about it in the documentation pdf.